-6 Further membership requirements and the description of the roles used here are set out in the Integration Joint Board Order, see articles 3(1), 3(6), 3(7) and 3(8) of the Integration Joint Board Order.
+$^{^6}$ Further membership requirements and the description of the roles used here are set out in the Integration Joint Board Order, see articles 3(1), 3(6), 3(7) and 3(8) of the Integration Joint Board Order.

-- accordance with Regulations made under section 17P of the National Health Service (Scotland) Act 1978; - 7.11.3 A registered nurse who is employed by the Health Board or by a person or body with which the Health Board has entered into a general medical services contract; and - 7.11.4 A registered medical practitioner employed by the Health Board and not providing primary medical services. - 7.12 NHS Western Isles will determine the appointments to the health professional membership positions.
+- 7.11.3 A registered nurse who is employed by the Health Board or by a person or body with which the Health Board has entered into a general medical services contract; and - 7.11.4 A registered medical practitioner employed by the Health Board and not providing primary medical services.

+7.12 NHS Western Isles will determine the appointments to the health professional membership positions.
 The Comhairle is responsible for the appointment of the Chief Social Work Officer.
-The creation of the IJB does not change their roles in respect of professional leadership, and they remain the lead and accountable professionals for their respective professions (see also clause 9.5). - 7.13 There will be effective communication, engagement and information sharing between the Integrated Clinical and Care Governance Group and the established clinical and professional forums/groups and governance groups or committees of the Comhairle and NHS Western Isles. - 7.14 The Healthcare Governance and Audit Committee of NHS Western Isles, Medical Director, Nurse Director and Chief Social Work Officer may raise issues directly with the IJB in writing for consideration and response by the IJB in writing.7 - 7.15 The professional representatives set out in Section 7.11 will be expected by the Parties to play a lead role in: - 7.15.1 communicating and having regard to their duties and accountability to NHS Western Isles or the Comhairle as the case may be whilst discharging their role as a member of the IJB; - 7.15.2 communicating and having regard to the interests of the IJB whilst discharging their duties as professionals employed by NHS Western Isles or the Comhairle. - 7.16 The Parties will continue to have a key role in the planning and delivery of integrated services and shall communicate with the IJB regarding the planning and delivery of integrated services and non-integrated services to ensure these are appropriately co-ordinated.
+The creation of the IJB does not change their roles in respect of professional leadership, and they remain the lead and accountable professionals for their respective professions (see also clause 9.5).

+7.13 There will be effective communication, engagement and information sharing between the Integrated Clinical and Care Governance Group and the established clinical and professional forums/groups and governance groups or committees of the Comhairle and NHS Western Isles.

+7.14 The Healthcare Governance and Risk Committee Healthcare Governance and Audit Committee of NHS Western Isles, Medical Director, Nurse Director and Chief Social Work Officer may raise issues directly with the IJB in writing for consideration and response by the IJB in writing.7

+7.15 The professional representatives set out in Section 7.11 will be expected by the Parties to play a lead role in:

+- 7.15.1 communicating and having regard to their duties and accountability to NHS Western Isles or the Comhairle as the case may be whilst discharging their role as a member of the IJB; - 7.15.2 communicating and having regard to the interests of the IJB whilst discharging their duties as professionals employed by NHS Western Isles or the Comhairle.

+Commented [A8]: This repeats 7.10 and the same comment applies.tc

+7 In addition to this clause and clause 16, the Parties note the provision in the Act to make application to the Scottish Ministers in relation to directions given by the IJB.

+7.16 The Parties will continue to have a key lead_role in the operational planning and delivery of integrated servicesIntegrated Services and shall communicate with the IJB regarding the planning and delivery of integrated servicesIntegrated Services and non-integrated servicesIntegrated Services to ensure these are appropriately coordinated.